-- · We may not be able to generate sufficient revenue from our existing tests or develop new tests to be profitable. - Our strategic growth plan may not achieve the anticipated results, and we may not be able to achieve or maintain revenue growth or operate our business on a profitable basis. - If the government and other third-party payors fail to provide coverage and adequate payment for our existing and future tests, if any, our revenue and prospects for profitability will be harmed. - If we do not generate sufficient cash flow from operations and are unable to secure additional funding, we may have to reduce our operations. - We are subject to debt covenants that impose operating and financial restrictions on us and if we are not able to comply with them, it could have a material adverse impact on our operations and liquidity. - If our existing capital resources and expected net cash to be generated from sales of our tests is not sufficient for us to maintain our currently planned operations, we may find it necessary to raise additional funding, which may not be available on favorable terms, or at all. - We have been subject to, and in the future may be subject to, securities class action lawsuits and stockholder derivative actions, as well as product or professional liability claims.
-These, and potential similar or related litigation, could result in substantial losses and have a material adverse effect on our business, cash position, operating results or financial condition. - An inability to attract and retain experienced and qualified personnel, including key management personnel, could adversely affect our business. - We have acquired and we may continue to acquire technologies, assets or other businesses that could cause us to incur significant expense and expose us to a number of unanticipated operational and financial risks, which could adversely affect our financial condition, results of operations and business prospects. - Failure to comply with laws and regulations related to submission of claims for our services could result in significant monetary damages and penalties and exclusion from the Medicare and Medicaid programs and corresponding foreign reimbursement programs. - · Our financial condition and results of operations could be adversely affected by adverse public health developments. - If our SneakPeek Early Gender DNA Test does not perform as expected, we may not realize the expected benefits of our acquisition of Gateway (as defined below). - Security breaches, loss of data and other disruptions, including from cyberattacks, could compromise sensitive information related to our business, prevent us from accessing critical information or expose us to liability, which could adversely affect our business and our reputation. - If we experience a significant disruption in our information technology systems, our business operations and financial condition could be adversely affected. - Each of our tests is processed in a single one of our laboratory facilities, and any loss or prolonged interruption of our ability to use these laboratories or failure to maintain their operation in compliance with applicable regulations would seriously harm our business. - Our inability to, or delay in, transitioning certain of our laboratory operations to new laboratory facilities in west Salt Lake City, Utah and South San Francisco, California could adversely affect our business. - We depend on a limited number of third parties, or, in some cases, single-source suppliers, for equipment, reagents and other supplies.
-If these supplies become unavailable or are disrupted, then we may not be able to successfully perform our research or operate our business on a timely basis or at all. - Our international business exposes us to business, regulatory, political, operational, financial and economic risks associated with doing business outside of the United States. - · Ethical, legal and social concerns related to the use of genetic information could reduce demand for our tests. - We rely on commercial courier delivery services to transport biological materials to our facilities in a timely and costefficient manner and if these delivery services are disrupted, our business will be harmed. - We face risks associated with currency exchange rate fluctuations, which could adversely affect our operating results. - Impairment in the value of our goodwill or other intangible assets could have a material adverse effect on our operating results and financial condition. - Our estimates of actionable market size and forecasts of market growth may prove to be inaccurate, and even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates. - · Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.
+- · We may not be able to generate sufficient revenue from our existing tests or develop new tests to be profitable. - Our strategic growth plan may not achieve the anticipated results, and we may not be able to achieve or maintain revenue growth or operate our business on a profitable basis. - Our financial condition and results of operations could be further adversely affected by the ongoing coronavirus pandemic or any other adverse public health development. - If we do not generate sufficient cash flow from operations and are unable to secure additional funding, we may have to reduce our operations. - We are subject to debt covenants that impose operating and financial restrictions on us and if we are not able to comply with them, it could have a material adverse impact on our operations and liquidity. - If our current operating plan changes and we find that our existing capital resources will not meet our needs, we may find it necessary to raise additional funding, which may not be available. - We are currently subject to, and in the future may be subject to, securities class action lawsuits and stockholder derivative actions, as well as product or professional liability claims.
+These, and potential similar or related litigation, could result in substantial losses and have a material adverse effect on our business, cash position, operating results or financial condition. - An inability to attract and retain experienced and qualified personnel, including key management personnel, could adversely affect our business. - We have acquired and we may continue to acquire technologies, assets or other businesses that could cause us to incur significant expense and expose us to a number of unanticipated operational and financial risks, which could adversely affect our financial condition, results of operations and business prospects. - If our SneakPeek Early Gender DNA Test does not perform as expected, we may not realize the expected benefits of our acquisition of Gateway. - Security breaches, loss of data and other disruptions, including from cyberattacks, could compromise sensitive information related to our business, prevent us from accessing critical information or expose us to liability, which could adversely affect our business and our reputation. - If we experience a significant disruption in our information technology systems, our business operations and financial condition could be adversely affected. - Each of our tests is processed in a single one of our laboratory facilities, and any loss or prolonged interruption of our ability to use these laboratories or failure to maintain their operation in compliance with applicable regulations would seriously harm our business. - We depend on a limited number of third parties, or, in some cases, single-source suppliers, for equipment, reagents and other supplies.
+If these supplies become unavailable or are disrupted, including as a result of COVID-19 or another disease and responses to it, then we may not be able to successfully perform our research or operate our business on a timely basis or at all. - Our international business exposes us to business, regulatory, political, operational, financial and economic risks associated with doing business outside of the United States. - Ethical, legal and social concerns related to the use of genetic information could reduce demand for our tests. - We rely on commercial courier delivery services to transport biological materials to our facilities in a timely and costefficient manner and if these delivery services are disrupted, our business will be harmed. - We face risks associated with currency exchange rate fluctuations, which could adversely affect our operating results.